 What is Juneteenth?

-Also called Freedom Day or Emancipation Day, Juneteenth marks the emancipation of people who had been enslaved.
-In the U.S. and beyond, Juneteenth is celebrated on June 19 each year.
+Also called Freedom Day or Emancipation Day, Juneteenth marks the emancipation of enslaved African Americans.
+In the U.S. and beyond, Juneteenth is celebrated on June 19th each year.
 President Abraham Lincoln signed the Emancipation Proclamation in 1863.
 But, the new law was not widely enforced in Texas.

 The celebration of Juneteenth as a holiday began in Galveston, Texas in the 1860s.
 Now, many Americans honor this day throughout the country.
 It is a day of celebration and hope.
 And, it is also a day to pay honor and respect to the many people who suffered greatly under slavery.

 Want to learn more?
 Explore the holiday’s history with this write-up from the Smithsonian National Museum of African American History and Culture.